The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/3-box-model.md

 ```

 **Note: This only works if the element has a defined width**.
 See what happens if you remove the `width` property.

+As long as the element has a valid `width` property set (in this case `fit-content` works), the element will be centered on the page.

 ## Display